tahiri-lab/QSAR/paper/paper.md

 To counter the prevalent issue of limited and imbalanced QSAR datasets, **qsarKit** employs a GAN (\autoref{fig:pipeline}.c) for data augmentation.
 This approach addresses the shortcomings of traditional datasets by generating new, plausible molecular structures, thereby expanding the diversity and size of the training set [@decao2018molgan].
-The GAN module comprises a *Featurizer*, which prepares molecular structures in SMILES format for processing, followed by the GAN itself, which trains on available data to produce new molecular structures.
+The GAN module comprises a *Featurizer*, which prepares molecular structures in Simplified Molecular Input Line Entry System (*SMILES*) format for processing, followed by the GAN itself, which trains on available data to produce new molecular structures.
 The generated structures are then converted back into quantitative features through the *Descriptor Extraction* process, making them suitable for subsequent QSAR modeling.

 ## Model training and optimization

-**qsarKit** supports six core models (\autoref{models}), including both regression and ensemble methods, tailored for QSAR analysis.
+**qsarKit** supports six core models (\autoref{models} and \autoref{fig:pipeline}.d), including both regression and ensemble methods, tailored for
+QSAR analysis.
 This selection grants users the flexibility to choose the most appropriate model for their data and objectives.
-Model training in **qsarKit** is rigorously evaluated using cross-validation techniques, ensuring the models' generalization capabilities to unseen data.
+Model training in **qsarKit** is rigorously evaluated using cross-validation techniques, ensuring the generalization capabilities of the models to unseen data.
 Special emphasis is placed on maintaining the original distribution of chemical properties and response variables through strategic binning and stratification, thereby preserving the integrity and representativeness of the dataset.